michalakweb/mernApp/README.md

-Webtrekk challenge.
+# Webtrekk challenge.

 ## Installation

-In the project directory, you can run:
+In the main project directory, you can run:

-### `npm run client-install`

-Installs React's dependencies.

 ### `npm install`

 Installs back-end dependencies.

+In the client folder, you can run:

+### `npm install`

+Installs React's dependencies.

 ### `npm run dev`